Environmental due diligence is a critical component of any property transaction where potential environmental risks are a concern.

 Environmental Due diligence is required as part of acquisitions, mergers and divestitures with the assessment focused on identifying actual or potential environmental liabilities arising from current and historical property usage and determining the costs of addressing these liabilities.
 The assessment generally includes a wider regulatory assessment to include planning permission compliance, permits and licences as applicable.

 To help clients minimise risks and protect themselves from liability, Verde provide a clear understanding of the impacts with predicted costs.
 Our tailored advice is commercially focused, clearly communicated, delivered on time and backed with appropriate levels of professional indemnity cover.
 Verde offer a nationwide service and our service will help you:

-The findings of the Phase I assessment will determine if additional (Phase II) investigations are required.
-This can include sampling of soils, groundwater and surface waters to establish the nature and extent of any environmental impact associated with the facility.
+A Phase II Environmental Site Assessment involves more detailed subsurface investigations such as the installation of boreholes to collect soil samples, wells to test groundwater and surface water, air monitoring, contaminated land assessment to establish the nature and extent of any environmental impact associated with the facility.
 The data is used to identify the need for and extent of any remedial measures and the likely associated costs.